-She was born in 987 during the Song Dynasty to a well-to-do family in a small fishing village in Fujian province, and studied Chinese classics, Chinese medicine, Chinese astrology from a family teacher, learned how to swim from village kids, and was recognised as the most educated girl and the top swimming performer in the village.
-These personal qualities equipped her to become the best lifesaver in China, a profession that she devoted all of her time to practice until she died in a rescue mission at age of 27.
+She was born in 987 during the Song Dynasty to a well-to-do family in a small fishing village in Fujian province, and studied Chinese classics, Chinese medicine, Chinese astrology from a family teacher, learned how to swim from other village kids, and was recognized as the most educated girl and the top swimming performer in the village.
+These personal qualities equipped her to become the best lifesaver in China, a profession that she devoted all of her time to practice until she died on a rescue mission at age of 27.

-Yet her passion for lifesaving and ability to save lives do not seem to be affected by the loss of her physical body.
+Yet her passion for lifesaving and ability to save lives does not seem to be affected by the loss of her physical body.
 Since her death, her vaporous figure was sighted on the sea from time to time and numerous incidents were reported about how she protected fishermen from danger.
 For her miraculous power, her temples were erected everywhere along China’s coastal areas and she was commonly addressed as Mazu (妈祖 ancestral mother) by the people and honoured as Celestial Princess (天妃) by the emperors.

 But Zheng He’s marine adventure has to take a big credit for boosting Mazu’s popularity among Chinese communities in China and overseas.